-Ontario Knife Company is a time-tested yet venerable and well-known knife company founded in Naples, New York on 1889 by William B. Ensworth, Charles Albert Brace and William Maudsley who derived the name of the company from Ontario County where Naples is.
+Ontario Knife Company is a time-tested yet venerable and well-known knife company founded in Naples, New York, in 1889 by William B. Ensworth, Charles Albert Brace, and William Maudsley, who derived the name of the company from Ontario County, where Naples is.

 Their early knives were hand-manufactured on a water-powered grindstone and sold tinker-style from a pushcart throughout the neighboring countryside.
-Due to their face-to-face relationship with their customers, OKC has built its reputation and heritage of uncompromising craftsmanship, quality materials and components and a steadfast commitment to its workforce.
+Due to its face-to-face relationship with its customers, OKC has built its reputation and heritage of uncompromising craftsmanship, quality materials and components, and a steadfast commitment to its workforce.

 Accordingly, the Ontario Ranger “Bush Series” of knives is a prime example of Ontario Knife Company’s continuing commitment to excellence in knife design and manufacturing quality.
-The RBS-7 in particular offers the user everything he needs in a dedicated survival knife and nothing he doesn’t.
+The RBS-7 Knife in particular offers the user everything he needs in a dedicated survival knife and nothing he doesn’t.

-I find that I can also use it for carving, slicing and removing the hide from harvested game without the feeling that it is too long.
+I find that I can also use it for carving, slicing, and removing the hide from the harvested game without the feeling that it is too long.
 In addition, while the flat grind on the blade is not as strong as a saber grind, it is stronger than a hollow grind.
-For that, it is the perfect compromise between a tough edge and sharp edge provided that the knife incorporates the correct steel for the intended purpose.
+For that, it is the perfect compromise between a tough edge and a sharp edge, provided that the knife incorporates the correct steel for the intended purpose.

 The canvas Micarta (as opposed to linen Micarta) is one of the toughest knife handle materials known to me.
-Since it is made from numerous layers of resin impregnated cotton canvas that that has been heated and then pressed under extreme pressure, one can trust it to
+Since it is made from numerous layers of resin-impregnated cotton canvas that have been heated and then pressed under extreme pressure, one can trust it to